martazarantonello/RDM_analysis/README.md

    - `CIF_ALL_FULL_DAILY_toc-full.json.gz`
 3. The tool will automatically detect and load these files from the `data/` folder.
 4. Please refer to the `reference/` and `track lines/` folders for the only directly provided files.

+## Data Pre-Processing

+After you have downloaded this data and saved it to the `data/` folder, you need to perform some pre-processing.
+This is a crucial step in this analysis as you want to match the scheduled trains with delays and passenger loadings.
+The script rocesses schedule data, applies delays, and saves the results as pandas DataFrames organized by day of the week for each station.
+To pre-process the data, you need to run:

+> python -m preprocessor.main

+This can be run with different specifications for the user's needs.
+Below are defined all its possible usages:

+1. To process All categories: python -m preprocessor.main --all-categories
+2. To process a single station: python -m preprocessor.main <STANOX_CODE>
+3. To process Category A stations only : python -m preprocessor.main --category-A
+4. To process Category B stations only: python -m preprocessor.main --category-B
+5. To process Category C1 stations only: python -m preprocessor.main --category-C1
+6. To process Category C2 stations only: python -m preprocessor.main --category-C2

+This script saves processed schedule and delay data to parquet files for railway stations by DFT category in a `processed_data/` folder.

+## Tool Demos and Outputs

+After you have downloaded and saved the raw data, and pre-processed it using the preprocessor tool, you can make use of the demos for the actual network analysis.
+To do so, you need to load the data you have just pre-processed.
+In the `outputs/` folder you can find two files:

+- load_data.py
+- utils.py

+The load_data.py is a script that defines the function load_processed_data which is called at the start of every demo in the `demos/` folder.
+In the same way, the utils.py is a script that contains all needed functions that make the demos for this analysis possible.
+These functions will also be called at the beginning of every demo, according to their respective usage.
+In the `demos/` folder, you can find all 5 demos defined by this analysis.
+These demos are:

+1. Aggregate View
+2. Incident View
+3. Time View
+4. Train View
+5. Station View

+Each demo is concerned with a different aspect of network analysis and granularity of inspection.